UMass Lowell River Hawks men's ice hockey: The Crowder Era: the Rise of the River Hawks

-The lineage of the program and the mark Riley left on the program continues onto the present era.
+The mark Riley left on the program continues onto the present era.
 Norm Bazin now coach of the River Hawks was recruited by Riley and donned the "Ranger" style era Lowell across his chest at the Tully.

 With Riley retiring a search was put out for a new coach and Lowell brought in former Boston Bruin and then at the time Maine assistant Maine Coach Bruce Crowder.
 Crowder was instrumental in the rise of the Maine Hockey program under legendary coach Shawn Walsh.
 Crowder first season was a sub 500 record, but the following season Lowell posted a 20 win season missing the NCAA tournament.
 The Chiefs were showing signs of things to come with Dwayne Roloson in net and the suburb first line pairing of Mike Murray and Shane Henry.
 The 1993–1994 season would be the last season under the Chiefs moniker.
 Though not without its detractors the new nickname would have to be found.

 Freshman phenom and Hockey East leading scorer Greg Bullock made his debut with the Chiefs in 1993–1994.
 Bullock's greatest attribute was his skating ability with a background in power and figure skating.
 Bullock took full advantage of his lateral skating ability creating many opportunities for himself on uncorralled rebounds.
 The season itself was Lowell's great success up until that point in Division 1.
 Crowder was able to scale the mountain that was Boston University in February 1994 and played a memorably infamous home series against Maine the following weekend.
 In front of two sold-out crowds at Tully Forum what appears in the record book as wins for Lowell.
 Were in fact actually two ties against the Black Bears.
 Due to an academic scandal with the Maine Hockey program, Lowell has been retroactively rewarded wins for this series.
 Lowell finished second in Hockey East and made their first appearance in the Championship game at the Boston Garden losing a 3–2 game to Jack Parker's Terriers.
 Given at At-Large bid in the 1994 NCAA Tournament Lowell was sent West and was forced to play a de facto home game against Michigan State at Munn Ice Arena in East Lansing in the 1st round.
 Grinding out a 4–3 win Lowell moved on to face the Minnesota Golden Gophers the next night in front of heavily attended Minnesota crowd.
 The two teams skated to a 1–1 tie for the first 60 minutes of regulation in a very tight game.
 During the first overtime, Minnesota Jeff Nielsen potted the game-winning goal off of a Lowell turnover ending the hopes of a Frozen Four appearance.